golang/proposal/design/45713-workspace.md

 Our goal is that when there are several tightly coupled modules in the same repository, users would choose to create `go.work` files defining the workspace using the modules in those repositories instead of adding `replaces` in the `go.mod` files.
+Perhaps the creation of the file can be automated by an external tool that scans for all the `go.mod` files recursively contained in a directory.
 These `go.work` files should not be checked into the repositories so that they don't override the workspaces users explicitly define.
 Checking in `go.work` files could also lead to CI/CD systems not testing the actual set of version requirements on a module and that version requirements